PolymOrph EnginEer/ProduCer

 Other human-muse-radios-in-need sought me out.

-When they came to me I wanted to help them in the way I had needed help. the-hand-of-The-StiKman-on-the-Chochmat_Polymorph-PA-2013-11-09-10.38.21 I would crawl into their essence and help to make a recording in the way they would make it, if they only had my production skills.
+When they came to me I wanted to help them in the way I had needed help.
+I would crawl into their essence and help to make a recording in the way they would make it, if they only had my production skills.

 I didn’t need (as some producers need) to turn other’s work towards my vision.